Best flower delivery service for 2020

-Since we're all still hunkered down due to the coronavirus crisis, there's no harm in sending someone flowers -- and it may be time to normalize sending them to yourself for a pick-me-up, because pretty much any situation (or room) can be improved by the addition of a vase of beautiful flowers and a gorgeous arrangement is always in season.
+Since we're all feeling anxious and stressed out due to the coronavirus crisis, it might be a good time to show a friend or a loved one that you care by sending them flowers -- or maybe you need to send them to yourself for a pick-me-up, because pretty much any situation (or room) can be improved by the addition of a gorgeous arrangement or a vase of beautiful flowers.

 Over the past few years, floral delivery companies have sprouted up online to meet demand for fresh, beautiful blooms all year long, not just for your mom on Mother's Day or your sweetie on Valentine's Day.
 These online flower delivery services deliver beautiful blooms in unique arrangements, often from an independent florist.
 Even better, floral design is ever-evolving, and there are some truly modern and wonderful arrangements out there to consider.